raspberrypilearning/boat-race/en/step_8.md

 --- task ---

-Add code to your gate to make it spin slowly forever.
+Add code to your gate sprite to make it spin slowly forever.

 --- hints ---
 --- hint ---
-Add code to the gate sprite so that it `turns 1 degree`{:class="blockmotion"} `forever`{:class="blockcontrol"}.
+Add code blocks to the gate sprite so that it `turns 1 degree`{:class="blockmotion"} `forever`{:class="blockcontrol"}.
 --- /hint ---
 --- hint ---
-Here are the code blocks you'll need:
+Here are the code blocks you need:
 ![gate](images/gate.png)
 ```blocks
 forever